 Rats are the most common pest animals people have to deal with in Tampa Bay.
-You can find roof rats, Norway rats, woodrats, and palm rats, but the most common pest are Norway rats and roof rats.
+You can find Norway rats, woodrats, and roof rats (AKA palm rats), but the most common pest are palm rats.

 Evidence of a Rat Probelm